 In many respects, a Roth IRA works the same as a traditional IRA.
 You’ll contribute money to the plan out of earned income, and those contributions can earn investment income on a tax-deferred basis.

 Funds can be withdrawn from either account beginning at age 59½ without incurring an early withdrawal penalty.
-And either plan can be invested in an investment account of your choice, including banks, brokerage accounts, robo-advisors, and fund families.
+Either plan can be invested in an investment account of your choice, including banks, brokerage accounts, robo-advisors, and fund families.

 But beyond those basics, Roth IRAs are different from traditional IRAs in the following ways: